First Special Service Force: Name, insignia and uniforms

+Assignments and battles

+In February 1943, Norwegian SOE agents destroyed the heavy water and deuterium plants in Norway, a mission for which the FSSF had been created.

 Aleutian Islands, 1943

-It was decided that the FSSF would be utilized against Japanese forces occupying islands off Alaska.
+To prevent the FSSF from being disbanded, Frederick proposed using it against the Japanese in Alaska.
+It was decided that the FSSF would be used against Japanese forces occupying islands off Alaska.
 The FSSF arrived at the San Francisco Port of Embarkation on 4 July 1943.

 On 10 July the Devil's Brigade sailed for the Aleutian Islands off Alaska.
-On 15 August 1943, 1st SSF was part of the invasion force of the island of Kiska, but after discovering the island had been recently evacuated by Japanese forces, it re-embarked and left ship at Camp Stoneman, California, and returned to Fort Ethan Allen, arriving 9 September 1943.
+On 15 August 1943, the FSSF was part of the invasion of the island of Kiska.
+The Japanese had evacuated the island, so the FSSF re-embarked.
+They returned to Fort Ethan Allen, arriving 9 September 1943.

-Italy, 1943
+Italy deployment, 1943

-In late 1943, the original Project Plough (with its target as Norway) was abandoned, but in October 1943, the commander of the United States Fifth Army, Lieutenant General Mark W. Clark, brought the 1st Special Service Force to Italy where its members demonstrated the value of their unique skills and training.
-The Devil's Brigade arrived in Casablanca in French Morocco in November 1943 and quickly moved to the Italian front arriving at Naples on 19 November 1943 and immediately going into the line with the U.S. 36th Infantry Division.
+In October 1943, US Fifth Army commander Lieutenant General Mark W. Clark brought the FSSF to the Italian front.
+There the FSSF demonstrated the value of its unique skills and training.
+The FSSF arrived at Naples on 17 November 1943, and immediately went into the line with the US 36th Infantry Division.